tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/github-workflow.md

 ### Branching

 * The assignee should create a new branch.
-This can be done in three ways: Use `git branch` or `git checkout -b` on the command line, click the "Add branch" icon in the Github desktop or create the branch on the repository's Github page.
+This can be done in three ways: Use `git branch` or `git checkout -b` on the command line, click the "Add branch" icon on the GitHub desktop, or create the branch on the repository's GitHub page.

 * If you are resolving an issue, you can use the "Create a branch" option under Development on the issue page.
 This will automatically link the branch to the issue.